Crime & Safety

 Find out what's happening in Yorktown-Somersfor free with the latest updates from Patch.

-State police said the children were turned over to a sober party.
+State police said the child was turned over to a sober party.

 Mercado was charged with felony aggravated driving while intoxicated with a child passenger; misdemeanor driving while intoxicated; and several vehicle/traffic violations.